jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_manually/make_tdd_environment.rst

 ----

 --------------------------------------------------------------------------------------------
-how to make make a Python file to hold the tests in the 'tests' folder
+how to make a Python file to hold the tests in the 'tests' folder
 --------------------------------------------------------------------------------------------
 * I use touch_ to add an empty file_ to the ``tests`` directory_ for the actual test